 Step 3.
 Select the server you want to backup MySQL data to, for example: Google Drive.
 Then add it to MultCloud as above.
 You can see all the data in MySQL and Google Drive in MultCloud's interface.

 Step 4.
 Backup MySQL to Google Drive.
 If you want to back up the file, you can right-click and select "Copy", then switch to the Google Drive interface to paste.
 You can also select the "Copy to" option and then select Google Drive in the popup.

-If you need to move the entire database of MySQL to another server, for convenience, you can choose the "Cloud Backup" option for backup.
+If you need to move the entire database of MySQL to another server, for convenience, you can choose the "Cloud Transfer" option for backup.

 Regarding "How to Backup MySQL Database", the above methods can meet all your needs.
 In addition, it is worth mentioning that MultCloud, as a multiple cloud storage manager, supports 30+ cloud storage services, which can help you better manage multiple cloud storage accounts.

 If you want to sync files, "Cloud Sync" can help sync files between multiple cloud storage services in real time.
 By the way, by sharing MultCloud to your social accounts and submitting the sharing link, you will have a chance to get LIFETIME UNLIMITED data traffic in MultCloud.

 1. What are the different backup formats available for MySQL databases?

 MySQL databases can be backed up in various formats, such as SQL, CSV, XML, or compressed formats like Gzip or Zip.
 The SQL format is the most common as it allows for easy restoration and is supported by most MySQL tools.